 Children are supported by our experienced team of Teaching Assistants (TAs), who run a variety of intervention groups.
-The TAs liaise closely with the Special Educational Needs & Disabilities Co-ordinator and class teachers, to help to provide quality education for all pupils.
+The TAs liaise closely with the Special Educational Needs & Disabilities Co -ordinator and class teachers, to help to provide quality education for all pupils.
 The Local Authority provides extra funding to employ TAs for children with an Education, Health and Care Plan who have been identified as requiring a higher level of support.
 We believe strongly in the involvement of children themselves, as well as their parents, in the process of target setting and review of progress.
 Individual targets are regularly set and reviewed for children with additional learning needs who are identified as requiring SEN Support.

 Class teachers monitor the progress of all children and liaise with the SENCo about children who have identified needs.
-Release time is given to the SENCo to allow her to work closely with all class teachers, TAs, parents and external agencies to deliver the different levels of support needed by individual children.
-She too monitors the children's progress and tracks any changing needs.
+The SENCo works closely with all class teachers, TAs, parents and external agencies to deliver the different levels of support needed by individual children.
+She also monitors the children's progress and tracks any changing needs.